 EPA supports the use of early and interim approaches to address the most urgent risks, but the most critical current potential risk, landfill gas/vapor intrusion into the Freeway Transfer building and U.S. Salt facility, was not investigated in the RI or addressed in the FS alternatives.
 EPA recommends that MPCA plan and implement without delay a vapor intrusion investigation consistent with MPCA’s 2017 guidance document Best management practices for vapor investigation and building mitigation decisions.

-MPCA will implement a vapor intrusion study at the Freeway Transfer building and U.S. Salt building starting in December 2019.
+MPCA will complete a vapor intrusion study at the Freeway Transfer building and U.S. Salt building starting in December 2019.

 As an interim remedial action, this remedial action will not make the site eligible for construction completion, site-wide ready for anticipated use, site completion, or NPL deletion milestones.
 Subsequent five-year reviews would not find this remedy fully protective, or may find that not enough data exists to determine protectiveness.
 In addition to groundwater migration, exposure, and direct contact risk to potential future receptors in the surrounding area, potential vapor intrusion risks to future buildings and impacts to the Minnesota River will need to be investigated and, if appropriate, addressed in the follow-up RIFS and final ROD.
 EPA requests an overall project plan and schedule through selection and implementation of the final remedy.